 All donations and self-revenue/profit from the service stream go towards the long-term reconstruction projects such as rebuilding hospitals, schools, parks, and other community-focused infrastructure.
 Donations will also go towards the urgent need for vehicles to navigate through the rough terrain in Ukraine.

 InfoSec People are proud to be supporting such an important cause.
-We will be donating to Project Fenix for every placement we make.
+We will be donating to Project Fenix for every placement we make in our first financial quarter.

 For more information about Project Fenix and the different ways you can support and donate, visit their website below.